 One of our favorite weekend pastimes out here in the country was attending auctions.
 They were often held right out on the farm under tents.
 The air reverberated with excitement as the bids rang out.
 This is the story of one of them.

 The Lyrical Book

 We were at an auction, and my guy was intrigued by a book to be sold that day.
 It was written in 1812, and he found the verse to be lyrical.

 My guy is an engineer and more often drawn to the practical or the scientific, than the lyrical.
 I was intrigued that he was so mesmerized by this huge, leather-bound book.
 It had obviously been treasured by its readers for the last two centuries.
 So I went over and started reading the ancient words.
 They were indeed lyrical.

-I wondered how long it took him to write this book of over 800 pages, 200 years ago, without the benefit of keyboard or spell check or one click Thesaurus.
+I wondered how long it took him to write this book of over 800 pages, 200 years ago, without the benefit of a keyboard or spell check or one-click Thesaurus.
 His prose had a lilt, an elegance.
 He expressed deep personal emotions as well as observations.
-He used such colorful descriptions of every day events or objects that they seemed to take on new prisms of meaning or lead to concepts newly conceived.
+He used such colorful descriptions of everyday events or objects that they seemed to take on new prisms of meaning or lead to concepts newly conceived.